Jon Stephensen

-Jon Stephensen (born 24 December 1959) is a Danish architect, journalist, former theatre director, scenographer and politician and Member of the Folketing for Greater Copenhagen.
+Jon Stephensen (born 24 December 1959) is a Danish architect, journalist, former theatre director, scenographer and politician and former Member of the Folketing for Greater Copenhagen.
 Alongside sixteen other members of The Moderates, Stephensen was elected to the Folketing in November 2022.
-He was his party's spokesperson on culture and foreign affairs before he left the Moderates in August 2023 over various accusations and forgeries.
+He was his party's spokesperson on culture and foreign affairs before he left the Moderates in August 2023 over alleged signature forging and workplace toxicity.